Conference: Strategies for Implementing the Common Core State Standards Conference at MUSD

 Summary - Little Willy, who is ten years old, lives with his grandfather on a potato farm in Wyoming.
 Willy’s pet and best friend is a large, black dog named Searchlight.
 One morning grandfather wouldn’t get out of bed and wouldn’t respond at all to Willy.
 Doc Smith examined him and found nothing physically wrong.
 From that very first morning when Grandfather got ill, Willy was determined to stay with him and do all the work on the potato farm.
 Willy finally discovers that Grandfather owes $500.00 in back taxes and that they could lose the farm because of this.
 Willy enters a dogsled race to earn the money to pay the taxes.
 Stone Fox is a well-known Native American who has never lost a dogsled race.
 There is an exciting account of the race and a sad twist of events at the end.
 The ending of the story is based on a real legend that is reported to be true.

-Audience - Grade 3, but it is also good for Grade 4 and 5.
+Audience - Grade 3, but it is also

 Resources: